 Who may view the results of a transcriber’s Skill Assessment?

-A transcriber can access their training record by signing into their account and clicking on the “History” tab.
-From there, the transcriber can type in the email address of a prospective or current employer and click the button to “Send access to this page.”
-This will send a secure link from the TypeWell server directly to that email address.
+Transcribers can grant access to employers by logging into their user account and entering a recipient's email address to send them a secure link.
 (Transcribers should NOT print or take screenshots of their Educational History page to share with others; the emailed URL is the official way to access the most current and valid training and assessment records.)
+Transcribers can grant access to employers by sending a secure link.
+TypeWell may also provide access to employers upon request, especially if they funded the assessment.

 How will the results of the Skill Assessment benefit or assist employers?